SuperGold Card: History

 SuperGold Card came under threat in 2010 when National Minister Steven Joyce tried to terminate free SuperGold transport on some more expensive public transport services, including the Waiheke Island ferry and the Wairarapa Connection train.
 The Minister retreated when he came under fire from senior citizens.

 In October 2019, Peters announced a $7.7 million investment into the SuperGold Card scheme.
 The "upgrade" includes a new website, a mobile app, and 500 new partner businesses.

+In May 2026, Finance Minister Nicola Willis announced that the New Zealand Government would allocate $36 million from the 2026 New Zealand budget to upgrading the SuperGold Card into a form of photo identification.